statsite/statsite/README.md

 * 0x1 : Key value / Gauge
 * 0x2 : Counter
 * 0x3 : Timer
+* 0x4 : Set

 The key length is a 2 byte unsigned integer with the length of the key, INCLUDING a NULL terminator.
 The key must include a null terminator, and it's length must include this.

+If the metric type is K/V, Counter or Timer, then we expect a value and a key.
 The value is a standard IEEE754 double value, which is 8 bytes in length.

-Lastly, the key is provided as a byte stream which is `Key Length` long, terminated by a NULL (0) byte.
+The key is provided as a byte stream which is `Key Length` long, terminated by a NULL (0) byte.

+If the metric type is Set, then we expect the length of a set key, provided like the key length.
+The key should then be followed by an additional Set Key, which is `Set Length` long, terminated by a NULL (0) byte.

 All of these values must be transmitted in Little Endian order.